 There are at least three schools of thought on this process.
-One is using darkness alone; another is using temperature alone, and thirdly – the one I get the best results with is a combination of darkness and temperature.
-I’m sharing this one, so you’ll have the information you need for either method you prefer of Christmas Cactus care for beautiful blooms.
+One is using darkness alone; another is using temperature alone, and thirdly – the one I get the best results with, is a combination of darkness and temperature.
+I’m sharing this method with you, so you’ll have the information you need for either method you prefer of Christmas Cactus care for beautiful blooms.

 During the day, place your Christmas Cactus in a spot where it can be exposed to light for 12 hours.
 If you live in an area where there are fewer daylight hours, use a grow light to supplement.
 This 12 hours of darkness/12 hours of light schedule will ensure your Christmas Cactus is covered in color all through the holidays.

 If you don’t have the time or inclination to be moving your plant in and out of dark and light, you can use grow lights or a 100w soft white fluorescent light bulb placed at a distance of 2 feet above the plant.
 This way you’ll only need to remember to turn the light on and off.
 Remember to keep the area unheated.

 You stopped watering the first of October and fertilizing the mid-October.
 You’ve got the 12 hours of daylight and dark exposure in place.
 Now you need to keep the humidity levels up as we’ve already discussed, but don’t start watering again until November.

 On November 1st, begin watering again, BUT only enough to keep the soil barely moist, not wet.
 Saturated roots will cause dropped tendrils, flowers, and buds all at once ending your blooming season.

 What if I See Flower Buds Before I Want Them?